 The family business

 As the son of market farmers from Rougement, in Montérégie, I was brought up following the seasons between the fields and Jean-Talon Market, where we sold our harvests for four generations.
 My great-grandparents were subsistence farmers and sold their surplus produce to stores.
 My grandparents sold their cows in order to specialize in retail sales.
 Finally, my parents, in less than 20 years, quadrupled the production size of the family farm.
-In 2018, Potager Mont-Rouge today covers 400 acres, employs over 100 people during the high season and has seven points of sale in retail stores in addition to supplying grocery chains.
+In 2018, Potager Mont-Rouge operated 400 acres for its vegetable production, employed over 100 people during the high season and had points of sale while also supplying grocery chains.

 The farm’s specialty is its production of over 70 different varieties of tomato, which allows us to enjoy close ties with the Italian communities in Greater Montreal.
 In fact, my grandfather was the first producer of Italian tomatoes at Jean-Talon Market.
 Following the wave of Italian immigration in the 60s, he diversified his offering in order to satisfy the needs of Italian kitchens for Roma tomatoes.
 So we’re very proud to be serving the third generation of Italians, as well as Quebec foodies!